Role profiles

 Long advert text* ++

 When an opportunity is created, the text you place here will be automatically loaded onto the opportunity description.
-This saves time for opportunity managers as they do not have to come up with descriptive text with every opportunity they publish and also allows the organisation to ensure uniformity when defining roles.
+Not only does this save the recruiting manager time and effort but it also lets the organisation ensure that all adverts are consistently of the same standard.

-It is not possible to insert HTML into the advert text field.
-However, you can use markdown for advanced formatting.
+Standard text will display on your opportunities' adverts and is more than sufficient for most.
+However, if you want to use advanced fornatting, you can use markdown.
 You can also use the markdown tables generator if you need to add a table to your role advert.
+You cannot insert HTML.

 Short advert text* ++

-It is shown as a short descriptive text when they are seeing a list of opportunities.
-This is the first impression a potential volunteer will have of your opportunity, it is important to ensure that you use text that captures their attention.
+This "teaser" is displayed with returned search results and should be written to entice potential applicants to click through for further details on the opportunity.
+This is the first impression a potential volunteer will have of your opportunity, so it is important to ensure that you use text that captures their attention.

 Read only

 If this is checked, when an opportunity is being created, the manager will not be able to modify the above text for their opportunity.
-(Unless they have override permissions: Override opportunity description or Override opportunity advert text)
+(Unless they have override permissions: Override opportunity description or Override opportunity advert text).
+This helps maintain consistency and quality control.

 Image gallery++

-You can upload images related to the role that can be used for opportunities.
-It is advisable to upload a good number of images so that opportunities for the same role don't always have the same advert image displayed.
-Please try to ensure that the images you upload are in landscape format.
+You can upload images related to the role that can be selected when opportunities are created from it.
+These should be in landscape format, suitable for use on a website (not too big or too high resolution) and you should make sure that you have the copyright clearance for them.
+It's a good idea to upload several images so that opportunities for the same role don't always have the same advert image displayed.
 Note: When you upload images, they may not always be shown straight away as the system will need to process them in the background.

 Role family++